-- pathogenesis of cancer, - identifications of cancer through tools developed by biotechnology research - molecules synthesized for cancer therapy. - This will be very beneficial for the student to take up projects in Cancer Biology. - x-ray radiation-mechanisms of radiation carcinogenesis. - Detection using biochemical assays
+- Learnt about pathogenesis of cancer, identifications of cancer through tools developed by biotechnology research & molecules synthesized for cancer therapy.
+This will be very beneficial for the student to take up projects in Cancer Biology. - Explain Protocols behind molecular cell biology of cancer. - Utilize principles of cancer metastasis in healthcare. - Outline the basic concepts involved in new molecules for cancer therapy - Discuss the fundamentals of cancer biology - Describe the area of Cancer Biology